LukoJohnson/alltheguides/docs/guides/README.md

 #### Welcome to the Guides!

-You'll find various mods in the sidebar with tips on how they can be utilized, as well as how to contribute your own guides to this website.
+You'll find various mods in the sidebar with tips on how they can be utilized, as well as how to contribute your own guides to this website or to help contribute translations!

 ---